CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/aws-pcluster-cluster.md

   "clusterStatus": "UPDATE_IN_PROGRESS"
 ```

-### 3.4.2 Wait 5 or 10 minutes for the update to be comleted
+### 3.4.2 Wait 5 to 10 minutes for the update to be comleted

 Keep rechecking status until update is completed and computeFleetStatus is RUNNING